SharePoint/sp-dev-docs/docs/transform/modernize-connect-to-office365-group.md

 In this article, you'll learn how to prepare for such a bulk operation for associating sites to new Microsoft 365 groups and how to actually make it happen.

 > [!IMPORTANT]
-> For publishing portals (sites based upon BLANKINTERNET#0, ENTERWIKI#0, SRCHCEN#0, SRCHCENTERLITE#0, BICENTERSITE#0, POINTPUBLISHINGHUB#0, POINTPUBLISHINGTOPIC#0 or sites using the “Pages” library) it's not currently supported to connect these to a Microsoft 365 group or to use modern pages.
-If you want to modernize your publishing portal it's recommended to start from a new communication site and configure that one accordingly.

-> [!IMPORTANT]
 > - It is **not** supported to connect a Communication site to Microsoft 365 group.
 > - You cannot group connect the root site collection in your tenant.